netinvent/npbackup/ROADMAP.md

 That's another story.
 Creating snapshots and dumping VM is easy.
 Shall we go that route since alot of good commercial products exist ?

+### Key management

+Possibility to add new keys to current repo, and delete old keys if more than one key present

+### Provision server

+Possibility to auto load repo settings for new instances from central server We actually could improve upgrade_server to do so